-Granite worktops are highly prized for their stunning aesthetics and their practical stain resistant and hardwearing properties, making them the perfect solution for any kitchen counter.
+Granite worktops are highly prized for their stunning aesthetics and their stain resistant and hardwearing properties, making them the perfect solution for any kitchen counter.
 Created from interlocking mineral crystals, granite is a natural stone surface that will add a touch of luxury to your interior design scheme.

 What is Granite?